maoberlehner/markus-oberlehner-net/content/blog/speeding-up-nightwatch-powered-acceptance-tests.md

 ## Parallelization with test workers

 By default, Nightwatch.js runs your tests sequentially, but most modern computers are multi core machines and are able to run multiple processes in parallel.
-Luckily Nightwatch.js supports running your tests in parallel with so called test workers.
+Luckily Nightwatch.js supports running your tests in parallel with so-called test workers.
 To enable test workers, you have to add the following line to your configuration file.

 ```js
 module.exports = {